WeDias/Donations2Ukraine/README.md

   "Real-time" value of donations made with cryptocurrencies to help ukraine.
 Made with Python and Flask.

-  The total amount corresponds to all donations made in the [official wallets](https://twitter.com/Ukraine/status/1497594592438497282) of the government of ukraine and the amounts donated to the wallet of [NGO Ukraine DAO](https://www.ukrainedao.love/).
+  The total amount corresponds to all donations made in the [official wallets](https://twitter.com/Ukraine/status/1497594592438497282) of the government of ukraine and the amounts donated to the wallet of [NGO Come Back Alive](https://twitter.com/Ukraine_DAO).

   Available at: https://donations2ukraine.herokuapp.com/